 Outpatient programs are another possible step down for those in long-term treatment who have completed residential and partial hospitalization programs.
 Additionally, outpatient care may be a good choice for someone with a short history of substance use, or anyone looking for a less intense experience.
 Outpatient programs usually will have their patients living at home or in another safe environment, such as a halfway house, while attending sessions a few times per week.
 Outpatient sessions usually include group therapy, recovery education or other types of counseling.
 Springfield offers multiple different options for people seeking outpatient treatment.

 The extensive options for treatment may seem overwhelming, but help is available to assist you in deciding what program is best.
 Some things to consider when deciding on a program is what type of substances you’ve been using, if detox is required or not and how intense you think your treatment should be.
-On one hand, your best fit could be a drug rehab center in Springfield, MA or an alcohol rehab center in Springfield, MA.
-As well, The Recovery Village has a fully trained and certified staff on hand that is prepared to help you determine which program may be the right fit.
-Call today to discuss treatment options.
+Your best fit could be a drug rehab center in Springfield, MA or an alcohol rehab center in Springfield, MA.

 Springfield Drug & Alcohol Detox Centers